ashaffer/bit-vector/Readme.md

   * `createBv(sizeInBits)` - Creates a bit vector with the number of bits you want.
 Returns an array or typed array (depending on your environment) of length: `Math.ceil(sizeInBits / 32)`.
   * `setBit(bv, idx)` - Set the bit at `idx` position in the vector
+  * `clearBit(bv, idx)` - Clear the bit at `idx` position in the vector
   * `getBit(bv, idx)` - Retrieve the bit as a boolean value at `idx` position in the vector

 That's it for now.

 ## Performance

 On v8 this is about twice as fast as the equivalent operation using an object.
 Here's the [jsperf](http://jsperf.com/bit-vector-vs-object/2).
 It is obviously also substantially more memory-efficient.
+On v8 in particular it should be substantially faster when you need to frequently delete keys, since this puts v8 objects into 'dictionary mode' which is substantially slower.

 ## License